blimmer/benlimmer.com/portfolio/rt/quicklauncher.md

 ---
 layout: page
 title: "ReadyTalk Quick Launcher"
-description: "A description of the ReadyTalk QuickLauncher Product"
+description: "A description of Ben Limmer's involvement in developing the ReadyTalk QuickLauncher Product"
 ---

 One of our constant goals at ReadyTalk is to get our users into their conferences as quickly as possible.
 To better facilitate this, we introduced a small daemon called the QuickLauncher.